- Our Governors

 East Harptree Primary School Curriculum

-As a result, we have chosen to follow the Chris Quigley Essentials Curriculum which sets out essential coverage, learning objectives and standards which are required for all subjects.
+We follow the Chris Quigley Essentials Curriculum for all foundation subjects which sets out essential coverage, learning objectives and standards which are required for all subjects.
 Furthermore, it provides progress measures for all subjects including personal development.

 One of the primary reasons why we have chosen to adopt this curriculum is because it emphasises the importance of developing the depth of children's learning.
 In essence, this means providing children with increased cognitive challenge, allowing them to apply the skills which they have learnt independently in a range of contexts rather than moving them onto the next skill needlessly when they have not truly mastered it.
 Such thinking is encapsulated in the scenario below: